WHO again considers declaring monkeypox a global emergency

 “You wouldn’t notice that if you’re just with that person in a taxi or a bar,” Mbala said.
 “So in the West, people without these visible lesions may be silently spreading the disease.”

-He said different approaches in different countries will likely be needed to stop the global outbreak, making it challenging to adopt a single response strategy worldwide, like those used to stop Ebola and COVID-19.
+He said different approaches in different countries will likely be needed to stop the global outbreak, making it challenging to adopt a single response strategy worldwide, like those for Ebola and COVID-19.

 Dr. Dimie Ogoina, a professor of medicine at Nigeria’s Niger Delta University, said he feared the world’s limited vaccine supplies would result in a repeat of the problems that arose in the coronavirus pandemic, when poorer countries were left empty-handed after rich countries hoarded most of the doses.